Diagnosis

 Patch testing

-During a patch test, very small quantities of potential allergens (including nickel) are applied to your skin and covered with small patches.
-The patches remain on your skin for two days before the doctor removes them.
-If you have a nickel allergy, the skin under the nickel patch will be inflamed when the patch is removed or in the days after removal of the patch.
+During a patch test, tiny amounts of things that commonly cause allergic reactions, called allergens, are applied to your skin and covered with a patch.
+The patches remain on your skin for two days.
+If you have a nickel allergy, the skin under the nickel patch will be irritated when the patch is taken off or in the days afterward.

 Because of the low concentrations of allergens used, patch tests are safe even for people with severe allergies.